cockroachdb/docs/CONTRIBUTING.md

 ### Page TOC

 The CockroachDB Jekyll theme can auto-generate a page-level table of contents listing all h2 headers or all h2 and h3 headers on the page.
+Related files: `js/toc.js` and `_includes/toc.html`.

 #### TOC Placement